 By Dominique Vidalon and Harro Ten Wolde

-sales at its print and broadcasting division, while publisher
+slump in sales at its print and broadcasting division, while

-Their comments are the latest sign of difficulties facing
+Tuesday's comments were the latest sign of difficulties

-the sector, after other media and advertising groups such as
+facing the sector, after other media and advertising groups such

 economic headwinds as the main cause for declining advertising